Four causes: Technology (Heidegger's four causes)

 Heidegger explains that "[w]hoever builds a house or a ship or forges a sacrificial chalice reveals what is to be brought forth, according to the terms of the four modes of occasioning."

 The educationist David Waddington comments that although the efficient cause, which he identifies as "the craftsman," might be thought the most significant of the four, in his view each of Heidegger's four causes is "equally co-responsible" for producing a craft item, in Heidegger's terms "bringing forth" the thing into existence.
 Waddington cites Lovitt's description of this bringing forth as "a unified process."

+History of Statistics

+Between the seventeenth and the nineteenth century the statistics aimed to describe and govern the German state were organized along Aristotle's four categories:

+Material cause describes territory and population.
+Formal cause brings together law, the constitution, legislation, and customs.
+Final cause has to do with the goals of the state: increasing the population, guaranteeing the national defense, modernizing agriculture, developing trade.
+And last, efficient cause gives account of the means available to the state: the administrative and political personnel, the judicial system, the general staff, and various elites.